 A fictitious business statement expires five years from the date it is filed with the County Clerk, and a new statement must be filed.
 The new statement need not be re-published if the information contained in the new statement previously filed has not changed from originally filed statement and the new filing is filed within 40 days of expiration of the previous statement.

 A statement expires 40 days after any change in the facts contained in the statement except that a change in the residence address of an individual.

 A statement also expires when an abandonment has been filed.

-A person who has filed a statement may, upon ceasing to transact business in this state under that fictitious name, file and publish a statement of abandonment, and file an affidavit of publication.
+A person who has filed a statement shall, upon ceasing to transact business in this state under that fictitious name, file and publish a statement of abandonment, and file an affidavit of publication.
 Forms for this purpose are available in the County Clerk's Office.

 Withdrawal of a General Partner